 Internationalisation and English Medium Instruction in Higher Education

 English has become the dominant language of HE (Jenkins 2014), even if the evaluations of this dominance vary greatly, and this language choice appears to constitute an inherent part of a general movement towards increased internationalisation of HE (Maringe 2010, 24-26).
 While an exact definition of internationalisation remains elusive, we follow Knight’s (2008, 21) as “the process of integrating an international, intercultural or global dimension into the purpose, functions or deliver of HE at the institutional and national levels.”
 Mobility, both of students and staff, has long been considered one clear indicator of internationalisation and figures show an unbroken upwards trend, especially towards programmes taught in English.
 Thus, OECD statistics (2014) indicate that 41% of the increase in international student enrolment over the last decade has been in Anglophone settings.
-At the same time, the rapid growth in EMI programmes in non-Anglophone settings has led to over 25% of postgraduate programmes in OECD countries now being offered in English (OECD 2014); although only 1.6% of the overall European student population are enrolled in these EMI programmes (Wächter & Maiworm 2014).
-Even if precise statistics are not available for Asia, existing data points towards an increase in international students and an accompanying rise in EMI programmes (Dearden 2014; Hu & McKay 2012; Kirkpatrick 2011; OECD 2014).
+At the same time, the rapid growth in EMI programmes in non-Anglophone settings has led to over 25% of postgraduate programmes in OECD countries now being offered in English (OECD 2014), even if only 1.6% of the overall European student population are enrolled in these EMI programmes (Wächter & Maiworm 2014).
+Although precise statistics are not available for Asia, existing data points towards an increase in international students and an accompanying rise in EMI programmes (Dearden 2014; Hu & McKay 2012; Kirkpatrick 2011; OECD 2014).
 As with all aspects of internationalisation, the way in which EMI programmes are interpreted and implemented is not uniform, especially as regards the role given to (English) language as an explicit focus of instruction or not.

 EMI programmes tend to align with diverse strategies of internationalisation (Maringe 2010, 26).
 One prominent type of EMI programme are those introduced to facilitate student mobility, and so, on the one hand, bringing the economic advantage of the revenue of international students, while at the same time also resulting in the presence of multilingual groups.
 The other major type encompasses EMI programmes introduced as part of an ‘internationalisation at home’ strategy (Dafouz 2014; Nilsson 2013), i.e. attempts to bring internationalised curricula and teaching/learning styles to largely monolingual groups of local students.
-Lastly, although programmes in Anglophone HE institutions are not typically considered EMI programmes, since the language of instruction and of the local environment has always been English, given the increasingly multilingual and multicultural nature of many of these institutions, in which a significant percentage of students and staff are likely to be using English as an L2, there are many parallels with EMI programmes in similarly multilingual, internationally orientated universities.
+The final group consists ofprogrammes in Anglophone HE institutions, which are not typically considered EMI programmes, since the language of instruction and of the local environment has always been English.
+However, given the increasingly multilingual and multicultural nature of many of these institutions, in which a significant percentage of students and staff are likely to be using English as an L2, there are many parallels with EMI programmes in similarly multilingual, internationally orientated universities.